nyx-space/quality-assurance/docs/process/design.md

 ## Algorithm demonstration

 !!! note
     If the requirement is unrelated to GNC or is a bug fix this step can be skipped.
-If, more generally, the task at hand does not involve a novel algorithm, then this step may simply provide a reference to the algorithm being used.
+If the requirement at hand does not involve a novel algorithm, then this step may simply provide a reference to the algorithm being used.

 Most GNC work is related to the development and implementation of specific algorithms, such as guidance laws.
-It is difficult to properly define all of the inputs and outputs of a given GNC algorithm only from a concept in one's mind or from a paper.
+It is difficult to properly define all of the inputs and outputs of a given GNC algorithm only from a concept in one's mind or from a publication.
 Moreover, other engineers on the team may think of edge cases of a given algorithm that the developing engineer may not think of.

-Hence, **the first part of the design is to implement a proof of concept of the algorithm to be developed.** This proof of concept may live in isolation from the rest of the simulation code if exposing its interface leads to an easier demonstration of the algorithm.
+Hence, **the first part of the design is to implement a proof of concept of the algorithm to be developed.** This proof of concept may live in isolation from the rest of the code if exposing its interface leads to an easier demonstration of the algorithm.

 ## API and ICD definition
 The Interface Control Documents (ICDs) are the contracts established between the sides of each interface.
 If these interfaces live at the scope boundary with the stakeholder, then these are considered requirements and will be developed along with all other program requirements to ensure a consistent understanding between all relevant parties as well as to ensure appropriate testing is performed.